Beverly Vergel

-Beverly Vergel is an actress and film writer, director and producer, who now lives and works in Canada after many screen appearances in the Philippines during the 1980s and 1990s.
+Beverly Vergel (born April 11, 1964) ia Filipino-Canadian actress and film writer, director and producer, who now lives and works in Canada after many screen appearances in the Philippines during the 1980s and 1990s.

 Biography

 She was born in Manila, Philippines to actors César Ramirez and Alicia Vergel.
 She is younger sister to actor Ace Vergel.
 Her daughter Tracy Vergel was a former actress.

 In 1988, she starred opposite Dolphy in Bakit kinagat ni Adan ang Mansanas ni Eba.
-From 1993 to 1997, she played the role of Almira del Valle, the biological mother of the protagonist Mara, in the television series Mara Clara.
+From 1992 to 1997, she played the role of Almira del Valle, the biological mother of the protagonist Mara, in the television series Mara Clara.
 She later worked at TV channel GMA-7 as a scriptwriter and director, and at ABS-CBN as an executive producer and managing director.
 She directed her first film, Living Instead, in 2016, and won awards at independent film festivals in Canada, Spain and the US.